ipab-rad/av_kalman_filter/README.md

 # av_kalman_filter
-This repository hosts the required enviorment to run a Kalman Filter to filter GPS and IMU data
+This repository hosts the required environment to run a Kalman Filter to filter GPS and IMU data